mcvine/devel/design/sampleassembly-scaffolding.md

 ### Implementation

-In `instrument`, create a parser to parse yaml file to instrument geometry: `instrument.geometry.yaml.parse`
+In `instrument`, create a parser to parse yaml file to instrument geometry: `instrument.geometry.yaml.parse`.
+See danse-inelastic/instrument#6.